Introduction

 The Reason Automation Vendor Profit Toolkit (VPT) is designed to help vendors make sense of financial reports and data provided by Amazon, and leverage that data to 1) drive deeper understanding of business health and profitability at the product, category and total level, and 2) prioritize and take action on the most valuable opportunities for profit recovery in response to Amazon deductions like shortage and price claims and chargebacks.

-The latest Vendor Profit Toolkit (V3.0) includes the following components:
+The latest Vendor Profit Toolkit is V3.1, and includes the following:

 REQUIREMENTS